Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Kindergarten, SFO, nanny for children under 12 years of age

-In this deduction, you can deduct a maximum of 25 kr for the first child and 000 kr for each subsequent child under 15 years of age.
-For example, for two children the deduction will amount to a maximum of 000 kr and the maximum saving (reduction of the tax amount): 8 800 SEK.
+In this deduction, you can deduct a maximum of NOK 25 for the first child and NOK 000 for each subsequent child under 15 years of age.
+For example, for two children, the deduction will amount to a maximum of NOK 000 and the maximum saving (reduction of the tax amount): 8 800 NOK.
 In this case, you must document the costs related to the child.
 These costs may include:

 This deduction also applies to you if you have expenses abroad.
 Also, if, for example, your wife is in Poland with the children and you have expenses for a kindergarten or a nanny, you can legally deduct them.